1. Privacy and Your Personal Data

 a) to keep you up to date about important changes to our business;

 b) to direct-market products and services, advise you of news and industry updates, events, promotions and competitions and other information.
-Before we do so, you will be given an option to opt-out of such communications and an option to unsubscribe will also be provided with each communication;
+Before we do so, you will be given an option to opt-into such communications and an option to unsubscribe will also be provided with each communication;

-3.2 We may process certain sensitive personal data (known as special category data in GDPR) where you include it in information you send to us e.g. if you include information about your health in booking requests.
+3.2 We may process certain sensitive personal data (known as special category data in GDPR) where you include it in information you send to us e.g. if you include information about your health (or your child’s heath) in booking requests.
 We have processes in place to limit our use and disclosure of such sensitive data other than where permitted by law.